RedGreenBlue09/Lumia929Pkg/README.md

 # Lumia929Pkg
 WIP Custom ARM UEFI firmware for Lumia Icon.
 Based on [Lumia930Pkg](https://github.com/rickliu2000/Lumia930Pkg) by @rickliu2000
+Thanks to @konradybcio for tutorial and answer me questions.
+## What's not work
+- Press ESC (Camera Button) to go to Setup Menu
+- Linux boots to green screen and slowly turns to white
+- Lot more
 ## How to Compile
 #### Download EDK2 & GCC-5
 ```